Understanding How Decks are Built

 As you examine the decking, check how well the deck sealer, paint, or finish is holding up (if your decking is wood).
 The finish on wood decking is important for preventing rot and splintering of the wood.
 If you are lucky enough to have composite decking, such as Trex, Timbertech, Azek, or others, your deck does not ever need an application of sealer, paint, or other finish.
 Woo hoo!

 Railings are vital for preventing people and pets from falling off of a deck.
 Unfortunately, railings are a frequent problem area on older decks.
 Carefully test the railings and see if they move to any significant degree when you shake them.

 Look for missing railing slats/balusters/spindles, and measure the distance between them.
 There should not be 4″ or more space between them.
 If slats are spaced farther apart, they pose a hazard for children who can get their head stuck in them, or fall through them.
 In Michigan, any deck higher than 30″ off the ground is required by law to have railings (for safety purposes, we suggest any deck higher than 9″ off the ground should have railings).

-Stair handrails should be no more than 1 ½ inch in diameter, and should be “grip-able”, typically round.
-Sometimes, deck staircases have 2″ x 4″ cocktail railings (which we love!), and should be complimented with a grip-able round handrail.
+Stair handrails should be no more than 1 ½ inch in diameter and should be “grip-able”, typically round.
+Sometimes, deck staircases have 2″ x 4″ cocktail railings (which we love!), and should be complemented with a grip-able round handrail.
 Examine the hardware attaching handrails to posts.
 Fasteners should be tight and secure.

 Look at the underneath of stairs, checking for rotting stair stringers and gaps between the top of the stringer where it might be pulling away from the deck.
 Stairs are often installed improperly.